TorchLean

 lake exe verify -- torchlean-ibp

 In the broader ecosystem, CROWN is usually paired with stronger linear relaxations for nonlinear ops and with a backward pass that tightens the bound for a particular output margin.
-TorchLean has the same general shape, but the implementation is split between a Lean LiRPA engine for a curated op set (NN/MLTheory/CROWN) and checkers that compare Lean recomputation to JSON artifacts exported from Python tooling (NN/Verification/Cert).
+TorchLean has the same general shape, but the checker combines a Lean LiRPA engine for a curated op set (NN/MLTheory/CROWN) and checkers that compare Lean recomputation to JSON artifacts exported from Python tooling (NN/Verification/Cert).

 Here is the practical meaning of the Greek letters: